Executive Resumes Should Include How Much Work History?

-This general recommendation may not apply to executives in the following situations:
+This recommendation may not apply to executives in the following situations:

 - Targeting a role that has great relation to a job done further in past.